 - 1. Diphtheria and Tetanus (DPT): Four or more doses of vaccine, one of which must be given at age four or older. - 2.
 Polio: Three properly spaced doses of vaccine. - 3.
 Measles, Mumps, and Rubella (German measles) (MMR): Two doses of vaccine, the first at twelve months of age or older. - 4.
-Hepatitis B: Three properly spaced doses of vaccine. - 5.
-Varicella 2-Vaccines or proof of Chicken Pox is mandatory before entry. - 6.
+Hepatitis B: Three properly spaced doses of vaccine.

+- 5. Varicella 2-Vaccines or proof of Chicken Pox is mandatory before entry. - 6.
 FYI TDaP & Meningitis (7th grade): one dose of each. - A second measles vaccine dose will be required for ALL students, not just those entering school for the first time. - New Requirements began 2011-12: All students, K-12th grade must have two doses of Varicella, or proof of disease. - New Requirement beginning 2011-2012.

 A child must be admitted to school if there is documentation that one dose of each of the above immunizations has been given.
-State law requires that the immunization series must be completed within eight months of school entry or the student cannot be permitted to continue in school.
+Beginning the 2017-18 school year, State law requires that the immunization series must be completed within 5-days of the start of school or the student cannot be permitted to continue in school.